aaronshaver/driver-destination-optimizer/README.md

 # driver-destination-optimizer

-Finds destination + driver combinations (pairs), optimizing for highest total suitability while never using a driver or destination more than once
+Constructs driver + destination combinations (pairs), then optimizes for highest total suitability, while never using a driver or destination more than once

 ## Installation